 4) Google Analytics

 The ultimate goal of any business is to attract more eyeballs and generate more leads.
-In the case of companies that sell products or services online (like a cloud accounting software), their website is the only source from where the customer gets to know about the business.
+In the case of companies that sell products or services online (like cloud accounting software), their website is the only source from where the customer gets to know about the business.

 Everyone is happy when leads flow consistently but we must find out the source of traffic, which pages they spending their time on, their location, etc. Google Analytics is a great free tool that tells us everything about our website visitors.
 You can spend some time learning how to use it and get some really useful insights.
+Ultimately, using Google Analytics is a powerful way to improve website performance and drive more leads.

 5) Google Alerts

-At ProfitBooks, we have to constantly keep ourselves updated with latest developments in the accounting and taxation industry.
+At ProfitBooks, we have to constantly keep ourselves updated with the latest developments in the accounting and taxation industry.
 For this, we rely on Google Alerts.
-This very useful free service from Google sends you an email alert whenever there is any news about topic of your interest appears on internet.
+This very useful free service from Google sends you an email alert whenever there is any news about a topic of your interest appears on the internet.

 6) Google Trends